Everbridge and General Data Protection Regulation (GDPR) FAQ

 We are also engaging in several privacy by design activities including data mapping and determining what data needs to be kept so that we do not keep more information than is necessary, and we remove data that is no longer used.

 We are developing and implementing safeguards throughout our infrastructure to help contain any security breaches.
 Such safeguards will guard against data breaches and will ensure that Everbridge will be positioned to take quick action to notify individuals and authorities in the event that a breach does occur.
-In addition, we are reviewing and updating our privacy statement and disclosures and breach response plans where necessary to ensure compliance with the GDPR requirements.
+In addition, we are reviewing and updating our privacy statement and disclosures and breach response plans where necessary to ensure compliance with the GDPR requirements and with other applicable privacy laws.

 What Does Everbridge Do to Protect Customer Data Today?